ES-Mini

 The battery works automatically (if a smart meter is installed)

-Grid feeding can be configured (with smart meter installed)
+Grid feeding can be configured or limited (with smart meter installed)

 Disadvantages